Band Brake

 Details

-Coefficient of viscous friction at the belt/drum contact surface.
+Coefficient of viscous friction on the contact surface of the belt with the drum.
 The value must be greater than or equal to zero.

 |